AlyannaG24/DM-Studio-Blog/posts/Week_10_HW.md

 *• How important was a working prototype to your design process?
 What did it offer that process?*

+A working prototype was very useful during the design process, just being able to see what each of actions added towards the final product was very helpful.
+A working prototype helped me to identify issues straight away, helped me to gague the scale of my 3d environments, helped me test if my game was navigable and more.
+It was most helpful in checking if things I added were working straight away, like the audios, backing music, box colliders, textures, shadows and builds.

 *• How did your experience of designing and producing a three-dimensional environment differ from your experience of designing and producing a project in two-dimensional media?*

+This experience of designing and producing a 3D environemnt was very different from 2D media.
+Designing a 3D product involved a lot of planning, iterating and moving on by stages as a whole instead of getting one section done and implementing it then another.
+There was also the added aspect of play testing I haven't really done before, and I definitly understand its importance as I ran into so many problems with designing and producing the 3D environemnt which I discovered and solved through play testing.

 *• What was the role of the virtual camera in your project, and how was it similar to and different from the role of the camera in Assignment 1?*

+The virtual camera in Assignment 3 was similar to Assignemnt 1 in the way it was the point of view of the viewer, and allowed them to see what we wanted them to see.
+However, it was different in the way that in Assignment 1, the viewer had no control of the camera while in Assignment 3 the player controlled the camera/WAS the camera.

 *• How did you use sound in your project, and how was this similar to and different from your use of sound in Assignments 1 and 2?*

+My use of sound in Assignment 3 was similar to my use of sound in Assignment 1.
+I used it as a tool to enhance the atmosphere and give the viewers a better understanding of the environment and setting.
+I also used a backing track in both to set the overall emotions.
+The process of findng the audios and backing track was also the same in Assignment 1 and 3
+I didn't use many sound effects in my Assignment 3 like Assignment 2 as I unfortunately did not have nay interactive elements in it.

 *• How did you unify the different elements of your virtual environment under a certain theme or concept?
 How did your theme or concept evolve over the project’s development?*

+The differernt encounters were already unified from the start as they all are stages from the same story.
+All the encounters are of my bedrooms across 3 houses/appartments with a brief aesthetic encounter outdoors in a moving van to clarify the story for players.
+To summarise, the story being the process of moving houses multiple times from the quiet suburbs to the bustling city in the middle of the final year 12 exams.
+My theme mainly stayed the same over the projects development but I added more and more details, props and 3D assets to help really conceptualise the environments as a part of the story and to show not tell the narrative.

 *• What did you discover through the process of play testing that you wouldn’t have discovered otherwise?*

+Through play testing, and especially getting outside feedback, I discovered many players preferred if they'd be able to go back to previous rooms as before that I set it so once you progressed to new rooms you could not go back.
+My initial idea for this was to symbolise how life keeps moving forward with no way back with no regard for your feelings.
+However, after the feedback, I thought about it more and really at the base what I'm creating is a game for the player to enjoy and if being able to go back and see details they might have missed without having to restart makes it more enjoyable, then I think I should make it so.
+Through play testing I also discovered errors I was not able to see whilst creating the level, like glitched textures and mixxing colliders which I was able to quickly discover and fix.